vstconsulting/polemarch/doc/restapi.rst

    could be seen in :http:get:`/api/v1/users/{id}/`.
 .. |project_details_ref| replace:: **Response JSON Object:** response json fields are the same as in :http:get:`/api/v1/projects/{id}/`.
+.. |project_readme_content_ref| replace:: if project has "readme.md" or "readme.rst" file
+   in it's project directory, this field will contain content of readme file parsed to html
+.. |project_readme_ext_ref| replace:: if project has "readme.md" or "readme.rst" file
+   in it's project directory, this field will contain extension of readme file
 .. http:get:: /api/v1/projects/

    Gets list of projects. |pagination_def|